Using ESAs to Pay for Your Homeschool Curriculum

 Important: This article is for general information only.
 It is not legal, tax, or accounting advice.
 Always check with your ESA program or a qualified professional before taking action.

-⭐ What ESAs Are — and Why Homeschoolers Love Them
+What ESAs Are and Why Homeschoolers Value Them

-An ESA is essentially a state‑funded education account that lets families choose the curriculum and services that best fit their child.
-Think of it as a customizable education budget you control.
+An ESA is a state-funded education account that lets families choose the curriculum and services that best fit their child.
+It functions as a customizable education budget that parents control directly.

-Depending on the state, ESA funds can often be used for:
+Depending on the state, ESA funds can typically be used for:

 • Instructional materials